Learn About Requirements for Medicaid in New Hampshire

 What are the requirements for Medicaid in New Hampshire?

 To meet New Hampshire Medicaid eligibility requirements, an applicant must be either a U.S. citizen or a qualified alien.
 Although they may not qualify to get Medicaid benefits, certain non-eligible aliens can receive various emergency medical services.
 Applicants must be current residents of New Hampshire in order to meet Medicaid requirements, but applicants are not required to have lived in New Hampshire for a set amount of time before applying for Medicaid benefits.
 In order to meet qualifications for Medicaid in NH, an applicant must have an income that does not exceed the program’s income minimum.
 Additionally, certain Medicaid programs may require documentation of medical necessity, age or other specific eligibility requirements.
-To learn more about eligibility for Medicaid and required documentation, download our comprehensive guide.
+To learn more about requirements for Medicaid and required documentation, download our free guide.

 What are the income requirements for Medicaid in New Hampshire?